Ultra-fast real-time quantum random number generator with correlated measurement outcomes and rigorous security certification

+Numerous different types of quantum random number generators (QRNGs) have been devised exploiting the quantum uncertainty in photon counting measurements, phase measurements or quadrature measurements~\cite{Ma2016,Herrero-collantes2017,Pirandola2019}.
+One particular approach of increasing interest due to its high practicality is the optical quadrature measurements of the vacuum state by means of a simple homodyne detection~\cite{Gabriel2010,Symul2011, Avesani2018}.
+This approach combines simplicity, cost-effectiveness, chip-integrability and extraordinary high generation speed.

+Previous QRNG implementations -- independently of the method they are based on -- fall short of one or more of the following critical issues:

+Adversaries are often assumed to have restricted power: It is often assumed that they only have access to classical side-information and thus have no quantum capabilities.
+Recently, this issue has been addressed for a source-independent QRNG~\cite{Marangon2017,Avesani2018}, which however requires a more complex measurement apparatus than simple homodyne detection.

+Furthermore, it has often been assumed that measurements are uncorrelated in time~\cite{Gabriel2010,Furst2010,Symul2011,Xu2012,Haw2015,Nie2015,Shi2016,Abellan2014,Zhang2016,Avesani2018,Huang2019,Zheng2019}, despite the fact that the finite bandwidth of a real detection system introduces correlations.
+Aliasing in the sampling procedure may minimize correlations as well as suitable post-processing algorithms, however such measures usually throttle the overall rate considerably or remove the correlations only partially.

+Most previous implementations did not use a conservative and rigorous approach -- a metrology-grade approach~\cite{Mitchell2015} -- to characterize the parameters of the stochastic model that determines the amount of randomness.
+A rigorous characterization of the system is however of utmost importance as any parameter uncertainty introduces a non-zero probability for system failure, i.e.\ the probability that the actual device does not follow the stochastic model describing the underlying physical random number generation process.
+Knowing the failure probability for the system is critical to its certification.

+Finally, high-speed (GBit) randomness extraction using an information theoretically secure randomness extractor has only been demonstrated recently~\cite{Zhang2016,Zhang2016a,Huang2019,Zheng2019} and thus many reported QRNGs either achieve only moderate speeds or do not even extract random numbers in real-time.

-With our QRNG we solve all these aforementioned issues simultaneously: We compute the lower bound on the extractable quantum randomness by including the possibility of an adversary extracting quantum information via side-channels.
-We account for correlated samples resulting from the finite bandwidth of the measurement apparatus.
-We perform a metrology-grade characterization of the measuring homodyne detector system to quantify their security.
+Here, we report on a QRNG which solves all these aforementioned issues simultaneously for the first time.
+Using a QRNG based on the quadrature measurement of vacuum fluctuations, we 1) compute a lower bound on the extractable randomness against a quantum-enabled adversary, 2) account for correlated samples resulting from the finite bandwidth of the measurement apparatus, and 3) perform a metrology-grade characterization of the measuring homodyne detector system to establish the stochastic model.
 Finally, as a result, we produce random numbers in real-time with a rate of 8\,Gbit/s using a Toeplitz randomness extractor on a fast field-programmable-gate-array (FPGA).